Nun-z/Nun-z.github.io/README.md

 ### Step 1: Sign up for a developer account

 If you have a Microsoft account that you log into on your Xbox and $20, you have everything you need to complete this step.
 If you have a developer account already, skip this step.

+**1.**  Go to this URL (https://developer.microsoft.com/en-us/store/register/) and click on the “Sign Up” button.